 750 N MOUNTAIN COVE RD

 Construction on the Bike Skills Park located in Military Reserve has begun.
-Signs have been placed throughout Military Reserve notifying the public of the upcoming construction.

 The basin where the dog off-leash area is currently located will be closed for the duration of construction and parking on the berm will be limited.
 Please obey all “No Parking” signs and other signed and fenced areas for your own safety.

 The archery range will remain open until construction begins on the new dog park.
 If you plan to access the archery range, please plan to park across Mountain Cove Road in the paved lot near Fort Boise Park.
 Trail users accessing Military Reserve should do the same.

 Fort Boise Park (155 E Garrison Rd) can be used as a dog off-leash park temporarily during the initial phases of the Bike Skills Park construction period so visitors and neighbors have a place to run their dogs.
 Our team will keep the community updated on this page as construction of the Bike Skills Park moves forward, as well as the status of off-leash use at Fort Boise Park.

 If you have any questions or concerns, please feel free to contact us via email at BPR@cityofboise.org

 The preferred relocation option and other sites analyzed throughout this process can be viewed here.